nodejs/node/COLLABORATOR_GUIDE.md

 changes (`semver-major`).
 The TSC may make exceptions, deciding that one of these deprecations is not a breaking change.

+Avoid Runtime Deprecations when an alias or a stub/no-op will suffice.
+An alias or stub will have lower maintenance costs for end users and Node.js core.

 All deprecations receive a unique and immutable identifier.
 Documentation, warnings, and errors use the identifier when referring to the deprecation.
 The documentation for the deprecation identifier must always remain in the API